mdesantis1984/AgenteIALocal/src/README.architecture.en.md

 Headers:
 - `Content-Type: application/json`
-- `Authorization: Bearer <ApiKey>` (although local may ignore it, it must exist for future remote)
+- `Authorization: Bearer <ApiKey>` (even if local ignores it, required for future remote)

 [Multiple providers]
 - The current design contemplates **multiple providers**.
-Besides LM Studio, there is support by configuration for `JanServer` (remote alternative) and selection is made at initialization time using `AgentSettings` (Provider type).
+Besides LM Studio, there is support by configuration for `JanServer` (remote alternative) and selection is made at initialization time using the `AgentSettings` (Provider type).
 The `AsyncPackage` performs manual composition: reads `AgentSettings`, resolves types by reflection when applicable and assigns the concrete implementation to `AgentComposition.AgentService`.

 ---